Queensland Murray-Darling Basin

 What's happening?

-- The Department of Regional Development, Manufacturing and Water has published the long-term watering plans for Border Rivers and Moonie, Condamine and Balonne and Warrego, Paroo, Nebine.
+- We published the long-term watering plans for Border Rivers and Moonie, Condamine and Balonne and Warrego, Paroo, Nebine.
 These plans identify priority environmental assets, functions, objectives and targets for each of the Queensland Murray-Darling Basin water plan areas.

-- The Queensland annual environmental watering priorities for 2023–24 have been released for Border Rivers and Moonie, Condamine and Balonne and Warrego, Paroo, Nebine.
+- The Queensland annual environmental watering priorities for 2023–24 were released for Border Rivers and Moonie, Condamine and Balonne and Warrego, Paroo, Nebine.

 Murray-Darling Basin Plan